Skip to content

 ./docker/container.sh enter

 Note that sg2 model is used here as an example.
+If you are using a bg2, use the sg2 launch commands in this section.

 1. Bring up the robot.